Johanna Sinisalo awarded the Pro Finlandia Medal!

 A.M.
 Ollikainen

-A. M. Ollikainen is a pseudonym for a husband-and-wife author duo Aki and Milla Ollikainen.
+A. M. Ollikainen is a pseudonym for author duo Aki and Milla Ollikainen.
 Aki Ollikainen has published three novels and won the Helsingin Sanomat Literature Prize in 2012.
 He has also been shortlisted for the Man Booker Prize and Prix Femina in 2016.
 Milla Ollikainen has published three crime novels and won Like Publishing and the Finnish Detective Society’s Crime novel writing competition in 2012.
 Cargo is their first novel together and the Winner of a National Crime Novel Competition.
-The couple lives in Lohja with their two children.

 About author